 If spring does come!
 Then it is time to reorganise your shed.
 The end of March is the perfect time to start rearranging the shed.

-It’s worth bringing your tools and mower to the front for easy access over the coming months.
+It’s worth bringing your gardening tools and mower to the front for easy access over the coming months.
 Not only will this enable you to easily find tools, but a tidy shed is good for the mind!

 In spring time, lawn care is more about maintenance and preparation than cutting or enjoying a beautiful lawn!
+Plus there’s plenty to do in the garden to get prepared for summer.
+If you’re stuck follow our list of spring gardening tips.

 Firstly spend some time just walking through your garden.
 Look at your lawn for weak or thin turf, insect/pest damage, snow mould, or other irregularities.